If you have been involved in, or affected by, a traumatic event such as a terror attack, then it is likely that you will suffer short-term effects.

 - Intrusive thoughts or images of the event

 - Avoidance of places that may remind you of the event

 - Memories of previous traumatic events

-It is important to recognise that these are normal responses to making sense of traumatic events.
-While these feelings can be distressing, they will likely reduce over time.
-A variety of practical, emotional and social support from family and friends can be very powerful in helping to manage these difficult but normal experiences.
+These are normal responses to making sense of traumatic events.
+While these feelings can be distressing, they will usually reduce over time.
+A variety of practical, emotional and social support from family and friends can be very powerful in helping to manage these difficult experiences.

 Some things that might help include:

 - share your feelings with someone you feel comfortable with (friends, family, co-workers)

 - talk at your own pace and as much as you feel it’s useful